We may earn money or other compensation from the companies or products mentioned in this post.

 How Much is Disneyland food?

-On one trip we ate breakfast before heading into the parks, got a free lunch at Earl of Sandwich (see our list of all the places to eat at Downtown Disney here) and only spent money on dinner and a couple treats for me and my three kids.
-I had a $50 Disney gift card in my pocket and had trouble spending it all on food.
+On one trip we ate breakfast before heading into the parks, got a free lunch at Earl of Sandwich (see my list of all the places to eat at Downtown Disney here) and only spent money on dinner and a couple treats for me and my three kids.

 How much are Disneyland hotels?